Mental health for every child's flourishing

 Designed for scale and lasting impact

-We co-create each program with local social change organizations, civil society, government institutions and other key stakeholders.
+We co-create each program with local implementers, civil society organizations, government leadesr and other key stakeholders.

 With community participation, stakeholder ownership and guided by ACT, the programs stay locally grounded— yet can scale to benefit millions of people and create systemic change.

-Here’s how we strengthen community mental health at scale
+Here’s how we build mental health skills at scale

 Community-centered leadership

-That’s why all our programs are locally initiated, co-created and owned by our community partners, who have a deep understanding of their contexts and strong relationships with key local stakeholders.
+That’s why all our programs are locally initiated, co-created and co-led by our community partners, who have a deep understanding of their contexts and strong relationships with key local stakeholders.

 Evidence-based approach